awsdocs/aws-codepipeline-user-guide/doc_source/connections-bitbucket.md

 + You must have created an account with the provider of the third\-party repository, such as Bitbucket\.
 + You must have already created a third\-party code repository, such as a Bitbucket repository\.

+**Note**
+Bitbucket connections only provide access to repositories owned by the Bitbucket account that was used to create the connection\.

 **Topics**
 + [Create a connection to Bitbucket \(console\)](#connections-bitbucket-console)
 + [Create a connection to Bitbucket \(CLI\)](#connections-bitbucket-cli)